ospahiu/nominate/README.md

 http://files.grouplens.org/papers/www10_sarwar.pdf

 These prediction results are stored in a PredictiveRating model in a similar way to the similarity score, and can be stored permanently; an nice upside that memory based collaborative filtering approaches don't have.
+To run the recommendations, you must be logged in as the 'admin' user who's password is 'password'.
+From here, if you have the redis application running on your host, as well as celery workers live, you'll be able to push a recommendation and prediction job on the task queue where the updating of the similarity, and prediction models is executed based on the latest ratings data.

 The rest of the application logic is there to support web application features including the following:

 - Task queue system
 - Authentication services